Draining law

-The draining law or Belgian dry up law (droogleggingswet) refers to a controversial law passed by the Belgian Federal Parliament in 2005 to cut funding by the federal state to "undemocratic" parties.
+The draining law (droogleggingswet) or Belgian dry up law refers to a controversial law passed by the Belgian Federal Parliament in 2005 to cut funding by the federal state to "undemocratic" parties.
 Due to restrictions against campaign donations from private groups or individuals, Belgian political parties rely mostly on the state for funding.

 Although the term "draining law" usually refers to the law passed in 2005, there are actually two so-called "draining laws":